Tiwariji-07/wm-rn-storybook10/components/WmSearch/docs/overview.md

 # Overview

-The Search component is a versatile search interface that provides users with an intuitive way to find and select items from datasets within your mobile application.
-Built on the BaseDatasetProps foundation, this component delivers a comprehensive search experience with real-time querying, autocomplete functionality, and customizable result presentation.
-It's ideal for scenarios where users need to quickly locate specific records, filter through large datasets, or perform type-ahead searches with immediate visual feedback.
+The Search component provides powerful search and autocomplete functionality for mobile applications.
+It enables users to quickly find and select items from datasets with real-time filtering and customizable display options.

-This component seamlessly integrates into any mobile workflow requiring data discovery and selection, from customer lookup forms to product catalogs.
-The search interface can be configured to work with various data sources while providing a consistent, user-friendly experience across different screen sizes and device orientations.
+The component supports two main modes: traditional search with filtered results display, and autocomplete with dropdown selection.
+It integrates seamlessly with WaveMaker's data services and provides extensive customization options for appearance and behavior.

 ## Features

-- **Auto-focus capability** for immediate user interaction upon component load
-- **Real-time query processing** with customizable search parameters
-- **Configurable search keys** to target specific data fields
-- **Multiple search types** to accommodate different search methodologies
-- **Smart autocomplete** with customizable minimum character thresholds
+- **Dual Mode Support**: Switch between search and autocomplete modes
+- **Real-time Filtering**: Instant results as users type
-- **Result limiting** to optimize performance and user experience
+- **Data Integration**: Direct binding to database and web service variables
-- **Custom placeholder text** for enhanced user guidance
+- **Customizable Display**: Configurable labels, images, and formatting
+- **Performance Optimized**: Debounce timing and minimum character requirements
-- **Flexible image display** with adjustable width and height settings
+- **Accessibility**: Full accessibility support with proper roles and labels
-- **Completion messaging** to provide user feedback when searches finish
-- **Dataset integration** through BaseDatasetProps for seamless data binding
-- **Mobile-optimized interface** designed for touch interactions
+- **Touch Optimized**: Mobile-friendly interactions and gestures
+- **Flexible Matching**: Multiple match modes for different search behaviors